PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

-# Advices and tips for contributors of PyDynamic
+# Advices and tips for contributors

 If you want to become active as developer, we provide all important information here to make the start as easy as possible.
 At the same time, the code you produce